jwbuurlage/Bulk/docs/pages/variables.md

 ![image](images/variable.png)
 </center>

-This communication is *asynchronous*, meaning that the values are not valid immediately after the execution of the communication primitives.
+Initially, communication is only staged.
+This means that the values are not valid immediately after the execution of the communication primitives.
 Instead, they are available in the next 'section' of the program, known as a (BSP) **superstep**.
 Supersteps can be viewed as the section of the